chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, anything that arises from thoughts such as greed, hatred, and delusion in the heart is evil karma, and it is the cause of evil.
 This is aspect of the intention.

-The same goes for initiation and devotion / dedication of merit.
+The same goes for initiation and dedication of merit.

 When we perform good deeds, most of the time we are not very pure.